Professor Apostolos Antonacopoulos

 - SEEK: Research profile

-I am currently the 2nd Vice-President of the International Association for Pattern Recognition (IAPR) and lead the Pattern Recognition and Image Analysis (PRImA) research lab within the School of Computing, Science and Engineering.
-I received my PhD from the University of Manchester, Institute of Science and Technology (UMIST), UK in 1995.
-For my doctoral research I received the Best Student Paper award at IAPR DAS'94.
-From 1995 to 2004 I worked as Lecturer in the Department of Computer Science at the University of Liverpool where I founded PRImA.
-In 2005, I received the IAPR/ICDAR Young Investigator Award for "outstanding service to the ICDAR community and my innovative research in historical document processing applications."
+Apostolos Antonacopoulos leads the Pattern Recognition and Image Analysis (PRImA) research Lab at the School of Computing, Science and Engineering at the University of Salford, UK where he currently holds the post of Professor of Pattern Recognition.
+He received his PhD from the University of Manchester, Institute of Science and Technology (UMIST), UK in 1995.
+From 1995 to 2004 he worked as Lecturer in the Department of Computer Science at the University of Liverpool where he founded the PRImA Lab.
+In 2005, he joined the University of Salford as Senior Lecturer and the PRImA Lab was established and strengthened at Salford.
+In the same year, he received the IAPR/ICDAR Young Investigator Award for "Outstanding service to the ICDAR community and his innovative research in historical document processing applications."

 My portfolio includes teaching in a wide range of both specialist and mainstream modules at undergraduate and postgraduate level.
 I consider active cross-fertilisation between teaching and research (particularly in specialist modules) crucial to staying at the forefront of the subject matter and to ensuring wider relevance in the real-world.
 Themes include: